jarlah/.emacs-d/README.md

 Git clone my configuration to your new `~/.emacs.d/` :
 ```
-git clone https://github.com/ianyepan/.wsl-emacs.d.git ~/.emacs.d
+git clone https://github.com/jarlah/.emacs.d.git ~/.emacs.d
 ```

-### "Rolling" Release 🙃
+### Don't expect support
-I will constantly push new commits since *a real Emacser* is never completely satisfied with their setup ;-)
+I will constantly push new commits and change things, so dont rely on any kind of stability using this dot repo.